instadw/instadwell-blog/_posts/2026-2-04-top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026.md

 **Q: Which area is safer for women?**

  Green Glen Layout (Bellandur) is generally considered safer and more family-oriented with well-lit streets compared to the denser lanes of Munnekollal.

+For a full safety-first overview of female PGs across Bengaluru, see our [Best Co-living Spaces in Bengaluru guide](/blog/best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026).

 **Q: Can I skip the traffic on a bike?**